chronologicaldot/CopperLang/README.md

 There is only one system dependency in the core code: climits.
 Other includes are primarily for printing and debugging but aren't necessary.

-The code-base is written in cross-platform, standard-agnostic C++ and has been compiled successfully for C++98 and C++11 on GCC.
+The code-base is written in cross-platform, standard-agnostic C++ and has been compiled successfully for C++98 and C++11 with GCC.

 ## Project Structure and Building